Primary Programs

 Maria Montessori called the period from preschool through kindergarten "the age of the Absorbent Mind."
-Colorful, age-appropriate Montessori materials encourage and inspire curiosity, imagination, and learning in the eager minds of students ages two to six.
-Language- and movement-rich activities nourish their rapid vocabulary development and strengthen motor skills and coordination.
+Our Primary Programs encourage and inspire curiosity, imagination, and learning in the eager minds of students ages two to six.

 Full & Half-Day Programs